-Years ago when I started blogging, we setup our sites, and picked a host that was affordable while meeting all of our needs at the time.
+Years ago, when I started blogging, we set up our sites and picked a host that was affordable while meeting all of our needs at the time.
 This worked out for a while.
 The host was not bad at all.
 We had a good control panel that gave us access to everything we needed.
-Our downtime was truly minimal.
-Our load rate was mainly slowed by our own code, and nothing more.
+Our downtime was truly minimal, and our load rate was mainly slowed by our own code, and nothing more.

 It was cheap hosting, but it was effective.
 Then came the spike…

-One day we had a post that was featured on SwissMiss and everything went haywire!
-Suddenly, our traffic load was too much for our small little hosting package, and we needed to adjust … immediately!
-Unfortunately, the host we had been using for their affordability, became much more affordable when we started looking at the larger hosting packages.
+One day we had a post that was featured on SwissMiss, and everything went haywire!
+Suddenly, our traffic load was too much for our small little hosting package, and we needed to adjust… we needed to change hosts, immediately!

-Not because we wanted to, but because we had no other choice.
 In our hunting for a new host, we looked around and picked our next one based on a reputation for stability.
-But as Niska pointed out on the short-lived, but beloved series Firefly, “Reputation is just talking.”
 And while overall, things with the new host have been good, the reputation that preceded them, promised us so much more.

 Walk the Walk

-As things progressively decline with our current host, we are finding their ability to back-up their reputation, slipping.
-We understood that there are going to be times when hosts begin to have issues, and as a result, their customer base will inevitably suffer in some ways.
+As things progressively declined with our current host, we found that their ability to back up their reputation is also slipping.
+We understood that there are going to be times when hosts will begin to have issues, and as a result, their customer base will inevitably suffer in some ways.

-Be it sudden slow load times, or intermittent unexpected downtime, sudden slow load times, newly exposed security risks, or you know, sudden slow load times… whatever the problem (load times) that you are facing gives you more and more reason to walk.
+Be it a sudden decrease in the load time, intermittent unexpected downtime, or newly exposed security risks… whatever problem you’re facing gives you more and more reason to walk.